MixFix7/MixFix7/README.md

-# Hi there, I'm MixFix7 👋
+# Hi there, I'm Lubomyr Mashtaliar 👋

 ## About Me
-I'm a passionate full-stack developer with a strong focus on programming and web application development.
+I'm a 14 y.o full-stack developer with a strong focus on programming and web application development.
 My core skills include Python, JavaScript, HTML/CSS, Django, and React.

 # My Website
 - https://mixfix333.pythonanywhere.com/